brettmc/opentelemetry-php-instrumentation/README.md

 ### Conflicting extensions

 The extension can be configured to not run if a conflicting extension is installed.
-Currently, we are not aware of any such extensions.
+The following extensions are known to not work when installed alongside OpenTelemetry:

+* SourceGuardian

 You can control conflicts via the `opentelemetry.conflicts` ini setting.